sourcehut-mirrors/chawan/doc/manual.md

 * Trying to pass any other type to/from JS errors out at compilation.

 To work around this limitation, you can override `toJS` and `fromJS` for specific types.
-For `toJS` this is very simple; just add a `toJS` overload that accepts your type, and you're set.
-(Just make sure this function is available in the module you run `registerType` in.)

-`fromJS` is a little bit different; for this, create a procedure `fromJSMyType` where `MyType` is the name of your type.
-Also, if your type is an object (or ref object), you must mark it as "distinct", so that fromJS does not pick it up as an object reference.
+In both cases, it is enough to add an overload for the respective function and expose it to the module where the converter is needed (i.e. where you call `registerType`).